 In this class students will learn to apply their talents towards developing computer games.
-They will learn the processes, techniques and toolsets used in game development from industry professionals.
-Visual Art students will collaborate with computer science students on challenging and complex interdisciplinary projects.
+They will learn the processes, techniques, and toolsets used in game development from industry professionals.
+Students will also learn how to function in an interdisciplinary team on challenging and complex projects.

-RATIONALE FOR NEW COURSE:
+RATIONALE FOR NEW COURSE

 This course has been run successfully as a Topics course (ART 488) for 3 semesters.
 It is offered jointly by CMSC and ART once a year in the Spring.
 The course is the capstone course for students in the GAIM specialization and it is an approved elective for Visual Arts students in the Animation area.
 The course serves primarily upper-level computer science and art students, and offers professional development and collaboration in a project-based environment that simulates real world scenarios.
 In addition to the pre-requisites, students in the visual arts are encouraged to have taken or take simultaneously ART 486 - Real-time animation.
-However, the course is designed in such a way that students who have not taken this class will still be able to be successful.